Reviews You Can Rely On

 What's the Best Value?

 We tested a wide variety of specialty and general-use windbreakers across a range of prices.
 Some offer incredible performance that we think is worth the extra cost, like the Patagonia Houdini.
 We've been repeatedly impressed with the Rab Vital Hoody technical performance, and its moderate price tag makes it a high-value pick.
-The SoTeer Hooded Jacket, which isn't outstanding but functions well as a simple, everyday jacket, has a very reasonable price.
+The Columbia Switchback IVis a simple, everyday jacket, with a reasonable price.

-wind breaker jacket womens - we put these windbreakers to the test in all kinds of situations and...
+wind breaker jacket womens - we tested these windbreakers in diverse conditions to assess their...

 Wind Resistance

 Wind may be a breath of fresh air in warm weather, but as the temperatures drop, cold gusts can chill you very quickly.
-This not only ruins a fun day, but it can also potentially leave you hypothermic.
-When journeying outside, you'll undoubtedly run into windy conditions at some point.
 A trusty lightweight windbreaker jacket might make the difference between a fun outing and a miserable experience.
 Every model that we tested is wind resistant to a certain degree, but when gusts huffed and puffed and nearly blew the little pig's house down, we noticed some key differences in performance.

-The highest-rated jackets in this category include the impressive Rab Vital Hoody and Arc'teryx Squamish.
-These jackets offer the best protection thanks to their highly wind-resistant material and are our top picks for seriously windy days and even days that are colder than we'd recommend most windbreakers for.
-The Patagonia Houdini is impressively wind-resistant, though its thinner fabric offers less insulation in truly cold winds.
-The Black Diamond Alpine Start and Mountain Hardwear Kor AirShell use slightly thicker fabric to help keep the winds at bay while remaining soft and pliable.
+We were quite impressed with the wind resistance of the Rab Vital Hoody.
+It uses a highly wind-resistant material and is our top choice for seriously windy days (and even days that are colder than we'd recommend most windbreakers for).
+The Patagonia Houdini is also impressively wind-resistant, though its thinner fabric offers less insulation in truly cold winds.
+The Outdoor Research Shadow and Mountain Hardwear Kor AirShell use slightly thicker fabric to help keep the winds at bay while remaining soft and pliable.

 If you completely lock your jacket down by tightening an adjustable hem, you minimize the amount of air that enters, keeping those gusts at bay and your body warmer overall.
 A draft flap behind or in front of the zipper and adjustable cuffs are other components that contribute to stopping the wind.
 Those features also add to the overall weight of the jacket.

 Not all hoods are created equally.
-Many offer adjustable points on the back to really cinch down around your face, like the Outdoor Research Helium Wind Hoodie, Ortovox Merino, and Black Diamond Alpine Start.
-Others have cleverly integrated elastic along the rim, like the Mountain Hardwear Kor AirShell.
+Many offer adjustable points on the back to really cinch down around your face, like the Enlightened Equipment Copperfield and Black Diamond Distance.
+Others have cleverly integrated elastic along the rim, like the Mountain Hardwear Kor AirShell and Outdoor Research Shadow.
 A few jackets take hood protection a step further.
 The Rab Vital hood combines a scuba fit with soft elastic on top with a wire-stiffened brim to help shield your eyes.
-The Arc'teryx Squamish has a very wide, lightly stiffened brim and is one of the few jackets we tested with a bungee cord to adjust the hood's fit around your face.

 Breathability